Making a Crystal Radio Electronics Lab

 Ladybird Book Radio

-I had very little to go with, and the budget was small, so I decided to make them simple crystal radios, with the possibility of adding extra transistor stages in the future.
+I had very little to go with, and the budget was small, so I decided to make my nephews simple crystal radios, with the possibility of adding extra transistor stages in the future.
 They could also use it as a development system for testing out transistor amplifier circuits.

 I had just enough money for extra screws and a larger board, so I decided to make them something that could be used as an electronics science fair type development system.
 I could include a speaker, volume controls, and an LT700 transformer.
 They can then try out simple circuits from the Internet to their heart's content.